Shopify/ui-extensions/packages/argo-post-purchase/src/extension-points/api/standard/README.md

 ## `version`

-The Argo version being used for this extension.
+The App Bridge Checkout version being used for this extension.
 Currently, there is only a single version, `'unstable'`.

 ## `extensionPoint`